-In 2003, Colin decided to make a career change to pursue his deep interest in personal financial planning and investment management.
-Colin joined Baxter Fensham Limited, where he worked very closely with Giles to develop and deliver a leading financial planning and investment advisory service to the firm’s key clients.
-In 2006, he moved with Giles to Fensham Howes, where he became a key founding member of the original Fensham Howes client service team.
+In 2003, Colin decided to make a career change to pursue his interest in personal financial planning and investment management.
+Colin joined Baxter Fensham Limited, where he worked closely with Giles to develop and deliver a leading financial planning and investment advisory service to the firm’s key clients.
+In 2006 he moved with Giles to Fensham Howes, where he became a founding member of the original Fensham Howes team.

-Colin’s broad and deep expertise enables him to develop comprehensive and often highly technical financial planning strategies within a personalised context, thus creatively addressing unique situations faced by individuals, families, and professional fiduciaries such as trustees.
-He works very closely with the Directors to provide personalised solutions to our clients’ most complex planning challenges.
+Colin’s broad and deep expertise enables him to develop comprehensive and often highly technical financial planning strategies within a personalised context, thus creatively addressing unique situations faced by individuals, families, and trustees.
+He works closely with the team to provide personalised solutions to our clients’ most complex planning challenges.

-Colin is a member of the Personal Finance Society and holds the Diploma in Financial Planning.
+Colin is an Associate of the Personal Finance Society and a Chartered Financial Planner.

 Rachael began her career in the Financial Services industry in 2000, after graduating from Loughborough University with a First Class Honours degree in Social Psychology.
 In her early career, she focused on learning the administrative side of Financial Services, first as an administrative assistant with Chase De Vere and then with PJG Financial Services.
 Building upon her operational and administrative skills, she quickly broadened her knowledge of the industry by earning her Certificate in Financial Planning within 12 months of entering the industry.